-Higher-education is the today’s crucial point of knowledge and as an institution that contributes immensely to the economic development of a country and the entire world via nurturing modernism and growing advanced skills.
+Higher-education is today’s crucial point of knowledge and as an institution that contributes immensely to the economic development of a country and the entire world via nurture modernism and growing advanced skills.

-Whether we need higher-education or not, it obvious we need it however, many successful people known today have made it in life without it.
+Whether we need higher-education or not, it is obvious we need it, however, most successful people known today have made it in life without it.

 According to sources we’ve come across, higher-education provides graduates with more job opportunities to select from which those who haven’t gone beyond high school cannot afford to apply for.

 In fact, studies show that people who have pursued higher-education can live many years since they can access better health care, have good economic stability and lucrative jobs and don’t necessarily rely on the government for assistance than high school graduates.

 On the other hand, individuals who are successful in life and who have never gone for higher-education think that a good education is just a status and cannot guarantee wealth and success.